Duangjai Dhevaprom: Main

-A beautiful face like her mother, and being a modern one.
+She is described as having a beautiful face like her mother, and being a modern one.
 She holds a master's degree in management from England.
-As a planner, she is the one who creates the perfect situations and great pairings.
-Especially, the pair of Phuthanate and Laorchan.
+As a planner, she is the one who creates the perfect situations and great pairings, especially the pair of Phuthanate and Laorchan.
 She may be friendly to others, but with her fiancé, she becomes secretly fierce.